Demonstrated Interest – An Important Part of College Admissions

 Applicant B, on the other hand, is on the college’s mailing list – he signed up when the representative visited his high school.
 But, he hasn’t come to campus in spite of the fact that he lives 2 hours away, and has never called or emailed the admissions office.
 He has not connected with the college on social media.
 His “Why Us? essay feels as if it could be written about another college.

 Before you rush to call your admissions reps, note that not all colleges track or consider applicants’ interest.
-Larger public universities rarely track interest, and the most selective institutions also do not either.
+Larger public universities rarely track interest, and the most selective institutions also do not.
 Demonstrated interest is typically most important for mid or less selective private colleges.
-You can ask an admissions officer whether they use demonstrated interest if you want to know for sure.

 So go ahead – show your colleges some love!